 Family counseling is a specialized field within psychotherapy, and family counselors typically help families weather all kinds of storms.
 While we'd like to think that love can overcome all obstacles, a little knowledge can certainly help smooth the way to achieving true familial happiness.

 Years ago, a traditional view of the family consisted of two parents, mother and father, and their children.
 Society has evolved past the traditional definition of family.
 The modern idea of family is far different from the nuclear unit.
 The contemporary idea of family is not what it once was.
 In the 21st century, a family can mean many different things.
 The primary foundation of a family is a unit of people who love each other and have a unique bond.
 In the 21st century, some children are being raised by single parents or their grandparents.
 Some children are raised by a mom and a dad, while two moms or two dads raise others.
-There are families where there are no children.
+There are families with no children or adopted children.
 The bottom line is that family means something different to each person.
 We can no longer rely on the basic definition of family as two parents and their children because the word means much more than that now.

 A traditional family (or nuclear family) is comprised of a man, woman, and their children.
 The children in the unit can be biological or adopted.
 In the traditional model of a family unit, the man and woman are married.
 Many sitcoms from the 1970s and 80s depict a variety of traditional family units.
 For many reasons, the percentage of traditional families has declined in The United States since the 1970s.
 During that decade, traditional families made up 40% The United States household; however, by 1990 that number went from 40% to 25.6%.
-In 2010.
-According to the 2010 United States Census Bureau in the year 2010 approximately 20% of United States households identified as traditional families.
+According to the United States Census Bureau, in the year 2010 approximately 20% of United States households identified as traditional families.

 How Family Impacts Your Wellness